 Most Do Not Mow Up to the Edge

 Depending on the type of robot lawn mower you own, you will need an extra mowing tool to do the edges manually, as most do not mow up to the edge.

 A robot lawn mower is designed for safety first, meaning the edge of the blades and outer body have greater distance.
 This margin leaves a strip of uncut grass at certain corners or around obstacles on the lawn.

 However, you can remedy this by laying stones at the same level as the lawn soil lawn so that the robot lawn mower can have ground to drive on at the end of your yard.
 You can also invest in a more advanced robotic mower with edge mowing features though this will cost you more.

 Boundary Wire Issues

 Boundary wire will usually last long when installed correctly.
 But outside factors may influence this longevity, such as rodents biting at the wire and breaking it.
-Some of the ways to avoid boundary wire breakage include:

 It Takes Time to Set up